The Darling Apron

 FAQ

-If you don't have a Dutch oven, another oven safe skillet with cover will work for this recipe.
-Just be sure the handle and cover are ovenproof.
+A dutch oven, braiser or other oven safe skillet with cover will work for this recipe.
+Just be sure the handle and cover are ovenproof so it can go right from the stove to oven.
+Pans like these are heavy-bottomed and can withstand high heat and maintain heat evenly.

 Other Main Dishes You'll Love